-the ability to access the rules, is limited to a small segment of society.
+The rules governing organizations are idiosyncratic because each organization creates a unique set of rents for its members, and because the ability to form a contractual organization, the ability to access the rules, is limited to a small segment of society.
 Organizations are critical to structuring interests that allow individuals to cooperate.
 Cooperation cannot be sustained unless individuals believe that cooperation is in the interest of other individuals.
 Organizations structure interests and so facilitate cooperation.
 Considered as rules of the game, one role of institutions is to function as supports for organizations.
 As long as most rules are idiosyncratic and personal, the rules by themselves cannot support impersonal relationships.
 As long as rules are personal and idiosyncratic, people cannot belief that the rules will constrain the behavior of people they do not know unless they can place those individuals in the right social context.

-Part II: Institutional Dynamics
+3. Part II: institutional dynamics

-6. Rents, Rules, Organizations, and Individual Interest
+3.1.
+Rents, rules, organizations, and individual interest

-The limited access society depicted in Figure 1 is capable of anonymous exchange on a large scale, but not impersonal exchange.
-A limited access society is capable of formulating rules that can be sustained by the interaction of interests in the dominant coalition and contractual organizations, capable even of forming sophisticated organizations, but it is also a society that rests on the creation of rents and, ultimately, relationships between powerful organizations and individuals.
+The limited access society depicted in Fig. 1 is capable of anonymous exchange on a large scale, but not impersonal exchange.
+It is capable of formulating rules that can be sustained by the interaction of interests in the dominant coalition and contractual organizations, capable even of forming sophisticated organizations, but it is also a society that rests on the creation of rents and, ultimately, relationships between powerful organizations and individuals.
 Institutional change occurs along two primary dimensions.
-One is changes in the rules and norms that structure the dominant coalition and client organizations; the other is periodic reallocations of rents within the coalition.
-Reallocations of rents can be occasions for violence, even civil war, and the shadow of that violence effects the dynamics of institutional change throughout society.
+One is changes in the rules and norms that structure the dominant coalition and client organizations; the other is periodic reallocation of rents within the coalition.
+Reallocation of rents can be occasions for violence, even civil war, and the shadow of that violence effects the dynamics of institutional change throughout society.
 NWW address how such forces might produce a situation where impersonal rules emerge, this section focuses on how it can be in the interest of the dominant coalition to support those rules and why individuals find it in their interest to support impersonal rules rather than their organizations.